amsterdamharu/docker-notes/node-dev/README.md

 It contains node, grunt and node-inspector.

-For an example check the static-express directory
+For an example check the express directory

 Installing
 ----------